Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + The main page has a navigation menu in which there are two options, one for log in and the other for registration.
 Once the user is registered, the remaining options shows on the navmenu and this makes the navigation on the site possible for registered users.

-3. As a user, i want to be able to register an account and a profile.
+3. As a user, i want to be able to register an account.

-+ This site has the option of registering a user account in the navigation menu.
-Once this is done, the user can enter their traveling information, which is shown in the user profile.
++ The user has the option of registering a user account in the navigation menu.
+Once this is done, the user is directed to the add adventure page where he can start adding his information

-4. As a user, i want the process of registration to be understandable.
+4. As a user, i want the process of registration to be simple.

 + The registration form consists of two fields that allow you to choose a username of your choice and a password.

 5. As a user, i want to be able to easily log in to the site.

-+ When the user is registered and returns to the site, it will be possible for him to log in to the navigation menu, choose the option log in and fill in his username and password information.
++ Like the registration process.
+The login process also consists of filling in the username and password already registered by the user in the login form in the login page.

-6. As a user, i want to be able to manage my information in an easy way.
+6. As a user, i want to be able to manage my travel journal information in an easy way.

++ Once entered into the system, the user can perform different operations such as input, editing and deleting the information entered.

+7. As a user, i want to be able to add travel journal stories.

-+ Once logged into the system, the user can add information by choosing the "adventure" option in the navigation menu.
-The user can also go to "profile", see what it has entered.
-There are two buttons, one to edit the information and the other to delete it.
++ Once the user is logged in, by pressing the adventure option in the navigation menu, the user is directed to the add adventures page.

+8. As a user, i want to be able to read other members travel journal stories.

++ On the main page all the stories of the members of the page are shown on cards.
+And it is also possible to write your own comments as a visitor to the page.

+9. As a user, i want to be able to search other members travel journal stories.

++ At the moment it is only possible to search other members travel journals by country.

+10. As a user, i want to comment other members travel stories.

++ Upon entering the system, a modal is displayed where the travel history cards of the members appear.
+By clicking on the comments option it is possible to leave a comment whether you are a visitor or a member of the page.

+11. As a User, i want to chat with other members.

++ This option is not available at the moment, but it is a project to be carried out in the near future.

 * During my test period i focus on the user stories.

 ## The testing of the Navbar and pages.

-### __Home Page___
+### __Adventure Page__

 + Test result: The user was directed to the login form when pressing the option "Log in" in the navbar.

-+ Test result: The user was directed to the register form when pressing the option "Log in" in the navbar.
++ Test result: The user was directed to the register form when pressing the option "Register" in the navbar.

-+ Test result: The user was able to make a search for city or country successfully in the search form.
++ Test result: The user was able to make a search for country successfully in the search form.

-+ Test result: The alert messages in the search form worked as expected showing up when the user try to make a search without writting anything.
++ Test result: The alert messages in the search form worked as expected.

-### _Log in/Register page__
+### __Log in__

 + Test result: The user could log in by writing his user information in the login form.

 + Test result: The user could register by filling the register form.

-+ Test results: Alert messages were triggered when the registration of an existing user was tested.
++ Test results: Alert messages were triggered when a non existing user was tested.

+### __Register page__

++ Test result: The user could register in the register form.

-+ Test results: Also alert messages worked when the login of an non-existing user tested.
++ Test result: Alert messages were triggered when trying to register an existing user.

-### _The adventure page__
+### __The adventure page__

 + Test result: The user was directed to the adventure page when pressing the "Adventure" option in the navbar.

 + Test result: The user could add information successfully in the Add adventure form.

 + Test result: Alert messages were triggered during the "Add adventure" fields test.
+This means, leave a field blank and try to make an entry of information.

 + Test result: The add button worked as expected. alert messages triggered when trying to add incomplete information written in the adventure form.

+### __Edit Adventure page__

++ Test result: The user could edit information successfully in the edit adventure form.

++ Test result: Alert messages were triggered during the "Edit adventure" fields test.
+The result was the same as mentioned above, only this time the operation was editing information.

+### __Profile page__

++ Test result: The warning modal is activated when the delete button is pressed.

++ Test result: The user is directed to the edit adventure page when pressing the edit button.

 ### __The website has been checked in different browser, such as.__